MarvinxKiyingi/github-repo/README.md

 # Github repo Exsercise

-This is a little exersise sent to e by a company for a possible internship
+This is a little exersise sent to me by a company for a possible internship

 1. Create a Button component after a certain design given by the company
 2. Use that component to crate a counter that interacts with the buttons "decrement" & "increment"